 Elmnan A. B., Rewais F. A., Fadel Elseed A. M. A., Mahala A. G. and Amasiab E. O. 2013.
 Effect of supplementation of fenugreek (Trigonellafoenum -graecum L.) seeds on feed intake, digestibility, N- 112 balance and rumen environment of Nubian Goats.
 Int.
 J. Dev.
 Sustain.
 2(2): 1214-1223.

 Mir I. A. and Kumar R. 2012.
 Effect of feeding fenugreek seeds (Trigonellafoenum graecum) as feed additive on nutrient utilization in goats.
 Anim.
 Nutri.
-Society India 3(02):256-261.
+Society India.3(02):256-261.

 Prakash, S. 2019.
 Effect of supplementation of Fenugreek (Trigonellafoenum-graecum L.) seeds as feed additive on nutrient utilization and growth performance in goats.
 M.Sc. thesis submitted to Department of Animal Nutrition College of Veterinary and Animal Science, Bikaner Rajasthan University of Veterinary and Animal Science, Bikaner, Rajasthan.

 Salama R., Fouda S. M., El-Sysy M. A. I. and Gomaa A. A. S. 2015.
 Effect of adding fenugreek seeds to goat rations and age at weaning on the fattening performance and carcass characteristics of Baladi male kids.
 Al-Azhar University, Cairo, Egypt.
 Egyptian J. Nutr.
-Feed 18(2):55-63.
+Feed .18(2):55-63.

 Samia, H. A., Sania, A., Shaddad, A. I., Kamal, S., Muddither, A.K., Kheder, S.I. and Barsham, M.A.
 2012.
 Effects of ora administration of Trigonellafoenum-graecum L. (Fenugreek seeds) on galactogue, body weight and hormonal levels in Sudanese desert sheep.
 Journal of Pharmaceutical Biomedical Sciences.
 22(22):1-4.